Preventing Achilles Tendon Injuries

 Strengthening the tendon requires heavy loading eccentrically.
 The reason for eccentric loading being best for tendon strength improvements is because the tendon tissue is extremely strong and dense.
 It can support more than what the calf muscle can lift up.
 Also, this will cause greater increases in tendon and calf muscle hypertrophy.

-The injury is often caused by eccentric contractions, strengthening and increasing the tendon girth will boost injury prevention.
+The injury is often caused by eccentric contractions.
+Strengthening and increasing the tendon girth will boost injury prevention.
 A simple way to start this is to do calf raise variations.
-Start off doing them single leg BUT use both legs to raise the load back to the top and repeat.
-Start with a weight that would be ~90-95% of your 1RM (what you lift for four reps) for single leg calf raise.
+Start off doing them single-leg BUT use both legs to raise the load back to the top and repeat.
+Start with a weight that would be ~90-95% of your 1RM (what you lift for four reps) for a single leg calf raise.
 Now do six eccentric reps per leg, making sure to lower the weight for 4-5s each rep and do 3-5 sets!

-Properly warm up!
-Why is a proper warm up so important to the Achilles’ tendon and preventing injury to it?
+Properly warm-up!
+Why is a proper warm-up so important to the Achilles’ tendon and preventing injury to it?
 That’s because tendon tissue has no contractile property.
-It only stretches and rebounds, muscle (the calf) has the contractile tissue.
+It only stretches and rebounds, muscle (the calf) has contractile tissue.

 This means that there is little blood supply to the tendon.
 So by warming up, it helps to raise the temperature of the tendon which in turn will improve its elasticity.
 By increasing the temperature of the body and the tendon the amount of blood getting to the tendon will also increase.
 This will help it recover faster from the exercise bout.